StardustDL/LocalJudge/README.md

 This project contains three applications:

 - `StarOJ.Server.Judger`: Judger
-- `StarOJ.Server.API`: API Server, provide interface to access StarOJ's workspace.
+- `StarOJ.Server.API`: API Server, provide services and interfaces to access StarOJ's workspace.
 - `StarOJ.Server.Host`: Host Server, use API Server to provide web application for users.

 The judger and the API server must be in the same host, because they share the same StarOJ's workspace, and use named-pipeline to communicate.